patrickhales/voxelDesk/docs/source/vxdNifti/vxd_make_nii_rgb.rst

 RGB values are scaled between 0-1, and values are determined based on a given colourmap, specified using the **-c**/**\--cmap** option (see below - 'jet' is the default).

 A new NIFTI file is written, using the same filename as the source file, with an '_rgb' suffix.
+This new NIFTI file could be used to as the source data to create a new colour DICOM series if desired (with the colour information already 'burnt in'), using :ref:`vxd_make_dicom`.

 Options
 ---------